 The thing about getting outside your comfort zone is that once you start doing it, your circle of comfort will expand to these new experiences, this means that over time, what was uncomfortable before will soon become the standard for you as you have increased your circle of comfort.

-By continuing to step outside your comfort zone, you'll constantly be growing and expand your circle of comfort.
+By continuing to step outside your comfort zone, you’ll constantly be growing and expanding your circle of comfort.
 Like this:

 Here are five ways you can use to start expanding your comfort zone: